chharvey/counterpoint/docs/reference/types.md

 In this example, the antecedents `0.0` and `-0.0` are not identical (even if they are equal by the floating-point definition of equality).
 Thus we are able to retrieve the different consequents at each of those antecedents.
-Similarly, `x` and `y` are not identical, but they are equal by tuple composition.
+Similarly, `x` and `y` are not identical, but they are equal by Set composition.
 Even though `0.0 == -0.0` and `x == y`, this map has four entries.

 #### Map Access